kbnchk/contmon/readme.md

 * esq760 fan frequency modulator
 * zm194-d9y 3-phase electric meter

 Device module implements only some basic functions necessary for my data structure.
-ESQ760 device implementation have some additional methods unused in this code (such as switching frequency control mode and remote frequncy control through modbus-rtu).
+ESQ760 device implementation have some additional methods unused in this code (such as switching frequency control mode and remote frequency control through modbus-rtu).

 Sensors device functions implemented through [go modbus](https://github.com/goburrow/modbus) and [Gin](https://github.com/gin-gonic/gin) is used as web server framework.

-Web server is listening port 1588 and supports only http-get request to /data endpoint.
+Web server дшыеуты port 1588 and supports only http-get request to /data endpoint.
 It's enough for now.

 Response example: